GeoscienceAustralia/dea-notebooks/Tools/paper/paper.md

 The [dea-tools.plotting](https://knowledge.dea.ga.gov.au/notebooks/Tools/gen/dea_tools.plotting/) library has extensive functionality for generating beautiful imagery from xarray objects:

-- Generate highly customisable animations to visualise changes over time in geospatial datasets using `xr_animation`;
+- Generate highly customisable animations to visualise changes over time in xarray datasets using `xr_animation`;
 - Create true and false colour composite images from satellite data using `rgb`.

 ![True and false colour composites generated with the `dea-tools.plotting.rgb` function, using DEA annual GeoMAD composite images from 2024.
 Location is the Norman River, Queensland.\label{fig:rgb}](figures/RGB_images.png)